Top Questions about Hyperbaric Oxygen Therapy

 Does insurance cover wound care treatments?

 Most health insurance companies, including Medicare, cover treatments you receive at the Center for Wound Healing.
 Many plans require a co-payment for which you will be responsible.
 Your plan may also have specific coverage limits.
-You should call your insurance company with questions you have about your coverage.
+You should call your insurance company with any questions about your coverage.

 The Center for Wound Healing will bill your insurance company based on the information you supply when you register.
 If your insurance company changes at any time during your treatment at the Center for Wound Healing, it is your responsibility to inform us.